ADAIN/meteor-command-pattern/src/packages/adain:meteor-command-pattern/README.md

        * @override
        */
       do: function(){
-        // you access property using this.property
+        // you can access property using this.property
         // every command has this.guid
         doSomething();
       },